EwanJee/LearningBasicSpring/README.md

 This is the repository to store JAVA codes which I have learned with via UDEMY.

-Followings are descriptions per each package inside 'SpringBoot' folder.
+Followings are descriptions per each package inside 'SpringBoot/src/main' folder.